Héctor Herrera

-Héctor Miguel Herrera López (/es/; born 19 April 1990) is a Mexican professional footballer who plays as midfielder for Liga MX club Toluca.
+Héctor Miguel Herrera López (/es/; born 19 April 1990) is a Mexican professional footballer who plays as midfielder for Major League Soccer club Houston Dynamo.

-Herrera made his professional debut for Pachuca, spending three years there before transferring to Portuguese club Porto.
-During his six-year tenure with Porto, Herrera made over 200 appearances in all competitions, winning a Primeira Liga title.
-Later, he joined Atlético Madrid where he secured a La Liga title.
-He went on to play for Houston Dynamo and Deportivo Toluca.
+Herrera made his professional debut with Pachuca, spending three years at the club before transferring to Portuguese side Porto.
+Over a six-year spell with Porto, he made more than 200 appearances across all competitions and won a Primeira Liga title.
+He subsequently joined Atlético Madrid, where he captured a La Liga championship, before later playing for Houston Dynamo and Toluca.

 On the international stage, Herrera made over 100 appearances for the national team.
 He represented Mexico at the FIFA World Cup in 2014, 2018 and 2022, and at the 2012 Summer Olympics in London, where he became a gold medalist.